CristianaDvD/but-first-bellydance/README.md

 - Removed container class from div embedding body on all sections.
 This made the website responsive on xxl screens.

+### W3C Validator

+The [W3C](https://validator.w3.org/nu/) validator was used to validate the HTML and CSS on all pages of the website.
+No errors shown, only info due to closing tab as used Prettier to format all the files.
+Also after validating the CSS file no concerns as only Css variables were shown as issues.

 ### Lighthouse

 I used Lighthouse within the Chrome Developer Tools to allow me to test the performance, accessibility and best practices of the website.